ASSERT-KTH/pankti-experiments/README.md

 ##### JaCoCo for Maven Multi-Module Builds

-If a project contains multiple sub-modules, some extra work might be needed in order to generate an aggrated JaCoCo report. (https://github.com/jacoco/jacoco/wiki/MavenMultiModule)
+If a project contains multiple sub-modules, some extra work might be needed in order to generate an aggregated JaCoCo report. (https://github.com/jacoco/jacoco/wiki/MavenMultiModule)

 - Create a dedicated module in your project for generation of the report.
 This module should depend on all or some other modules in the project.
 [Here](https://github.com/gluckzhang/pdfbox/tree/2.0.21-jacoco/aggregate-report) is an example for PDFBox.
 - Run `mvn jacoco:report-aggregate` after `mvn test` to get an aggregated report.